Signs of an abusive relationship

 Key signs of an abusive relationship

-• They yell or sulk, and deliberately break things that you value
+• deliberately breaking things that you value

 Things you might feel in an abusive relationship